guslatho/syllabificator/README.md

 ### Sample Benchmark: First chapter of Harry Potter

 Below is a comparison of outputs of the 3 best-performing algorithms (Liang, CRF, Neural).
-Applied to the first chapter of Harry Potter, they only differed on output for 13 words:
+Applied to the first chapter of Harry Potter, they only differed on output for 13 words out of +- 2375:

 ```python
                          CRF                   LIANG                      NN